wilsonmar/mac-setup/README.md

-The tagline of this repo is "Automatically install and configure the <strong>most popular programs</strong> to work <strong>offline</strong> as a developer of several stacks on a Mac and in clouds."
+Here is the quickest way to get started with a macOS laptop (new or old) to work as a developer of several popular stacks and in several clouds."

-The script in this repo is thousands of lines long so that you can mix and match what you install.
-No hidden code here.

 ## TL;DR: Run!

-This repo is referenced by <a target="_blank" href="https://wilsonmar.github.io/mac-setup">my step-by-step instructions for setting up a macOS laptop for use by developers</a>.

-1. Click on this link to review the script code:

-   <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/mac-setup.sh">https://github.com/wilsonmar/mac-setup/blob/master/mac-setup.sh</a>

-   Sections in the script are sequentially numbered.
-Run-time flags specify actions the script takes.
+This approach is faster and repeatable than manually clicking through everything.
+It's less error-prone because we've worked out the dependency clashes for you.
+We created the script to automatically take care of workarounds to known issues.

+1. All that you need to do is <a target="_blank" href="https://wilsonmar.github.io/mac-setup">explained in my step-by-step instructions</a>.

 1. Open a Terminal by pressing command+spacebar, then type enough of <strong>Terminal.app</strong> to select it.

 1. Drag the right-edge of the Terminal window to expand its width to accomodate longer lines displayed.

-1. Do a dry run of the script with <strong>no parameters</strong> so it only displays a list of parameters, use your mouse to triple-click the command below to highlight it, then press command+C to copy it to your Clipboard:
+1. Do a dry run of the script with <strong>no parameters</strong> so it only displays a (long) list of parameters, use your mouse to triple-click the command below to highlight it, then press command+C to copy it to your Clipboard:

-   <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/main/mac-setup.sh)"
+   <pre><strong>zsh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/main/mac-setup.zsh)"
    </strong></pre>

+   (The script previously invoked bash, but it now invokes zsh because Apple switched to that as the default)

+1. Click on this link to read the script code so you can be assured that it is not purposely injecting malware.

+   <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/mac-setup.zsh">https://github.com/wilsonmar/mac-setup/blob/master/mac-setup.zsh</a>

-   Note the script is multi-purpose.
-The idea here is to have one script that installs everythnig needed: from XCode to Brew to Python.
+   Unlike all other "dotfiles" on the internet, the script in this repo is thousands of lines long so that you copy and paste <strong>one</strong> script that installs everything needed: from XCode to Brew to Python to cloud CLI.

-   We created the script to automatically take care of workarounds to issues.

-   This approach is faster and less error-prone than manually clicking through everything.
+   I've tried to use the easiest to understand shell scripting techniques rather than esoteric one that other "experts" use to prove how superior they are.
+But if you disagree with something, please let me know.
+I welcome your suggestions.

+   You don't need to comment out the ones you don't want.
+Just don't provide the parameter.

+   The exception to that are brew commands in the script.

-1. If you want to run the script to configure your laptop with what many macOS developers use, use your mouse to triple-click the command below to highlight it, then press command+C to copy it to your Clipboard:
+1. If you want to run the script to configure your laptop the <strong>most popular and trusted</strong> components macOS developers use, use your mouse to triple-click the command below to highlight it, then press command+C to copy it to your Clipboard:

-   <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/main/mac-setup.sh)" -v -I
+   <pre><strong>zsh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/main/mac-setup.zsh)" -v -I
    </strong></pre>

-   <tt>-I</tt> specifies install of utilities and programs most popular among developers using macOS.
+   <tt>-I</tt> specifies <strong>Install</strong> of utilities.

 1. Press command+V to paste the command from your Clipboard.
 It starts running.

-   The script creates a <tt>~/Projects/mac-setup</tt> folder on your machine and downloads the <tt>mac-setup.sh</tt> script file into it.
+   The script creates a <tt>~/Projects/mac-setup</tt> folder on your machine and downloads files into it, such as the <tt>mac-setup.zsh</tt> script.

    If a utility program is not installed, the script installs it.

-1. If you and your team may want a different set of utilities and apps to install, edit the mac-setup.sh script and put it in your own repo on GitHub.
+1. If you and your team may want a different set of utilities and apps to install, edit the mac-setup.zsh script and put it in your own repo on GitHub.
+Then run the mac-setup.zsh command from your own repo.
+You'll miss out on frequent updates of my repo, though.

 1. Alternately, you can edit the configuration file and run Ansible.